osnr/template-matching/README.md

 Key things are:

 - use multiplication of the FFTs instead of naive convolution (because the kernel is really big, it's not your 3x3 or 5x5 or whatever)

-- use summed-area tables to help with normalization (some of the implementations above get lazy and use convolution with a table of 1s to get sums, and that's slower)
+- use summed-area tables to help with normalization (some of the implementations above get lazy and use convolution with a table of ones to get sums, and that's slower)

-- use the Apple vDSP APIs, don't memcpy stuff by hand
+- use the Apple vDSP APIs, don't use for loops if you can avoid it

-- precision is impotant. floats are not good enough for the running sum
+- precision is important -- floats are not good enough for the running sum if you're summing over arrays of floats, you need to go 1 level higher-precision (doubles)

 ## potential performance wins

 We're still maybe 50% slower than OpenCV.

 - use real FFT instead of complex FFT.
-I honestly could not figure out how to do this and it doesn't seem to speed it up that much (you can try just stubbing it in and seeing how long it takes to run even if you get garbage values)
+I honestly could not figure out how to do this -- the packing is so weird -- and it doesn't seem to speed it up that much (you can try just stubbing it in and seeing how long it takes to run even if you get garbage values)

 - get rid of remaining memcpys?